CLI Tool

 --description "Auto search test"

 When a file changes, a new test job is created automatically after the debounce period.
+See job watch for the full flag list.

 JSON Output Mode